Healthdirect Free Australian health advice you can count on.

 When should I see my doctor?

-Most men with premature ejaculation can be helped, which can help with developing and maintaining intimate relationship.
+It can also help to talk to your partner and include your partner when you talk to a health professional.
+Most people with premature ejaculation can be helped, which can help with developing and maintaining intimate relationships.

 How is premature ejaculation diagnosed?

-There is no test to diagnose premature ejaculation.
 Your doctor will ask questions about your sexual history and details about the premature ejaculation.
+Your doctor may also order some tests to help work out the cause.

 How is premature ejaculation treated?

-• masturbating an hour or 2 before you have sex
+• Masturbating an hour or 2 before you have sex.

-• using a condom to help decrease sensation
+• Using a condom to help decrease sensation.

-• trying different positions that you may find less arousing
+• Trying different positions that you may find less arousing.

-• taking a break and thinking of something other than sex
+• Taking a break and thinking of something other than sex.

-There are sex therapists and other specialists, like psychologists, that can help with premature ejaculation and other sexual problems.
-You may benefit from seeing one of these professionals.
-Counselling may help identify any underlying psychological, sexual or relationship issues and can also help improve other problems related to premature ejaculation, such as anxiety.
+Counselling can help you identify any underlying psychological, sexual or relationship issues.
+It can also help improve other problems related to premature ejaculation, such as anxiety.

 If you are in a long-term relationship, you may benefit from couples therapy.